htop and top Alternatives: Glances, nmon

-Since the three aforementioned system monitoring tools can hold their own quite easily, I’ll focus on two alternatives which I believe can also hold their own as replacements or at least compliments of top and htop.
-They are, Glances and nnom.
+Since the three aforementioned system monitoring tools can hold their own quite easily, I’ll focus on two alternatives, which I believe can hold their own as replacements or at least complement top and htop.
+They are Glances and nmon.

 Glances is open-source software to monitor and collect operating system statistics.
-Glances aims to present the max amount of information, in the minimum amount of space.
-It can adapt dynamically when displaying system information, depending on the terminal size.
-Remote monitoring can be done via terminal, Web interface or API (XMLRPC and RESTful).
+Glances aims to present the max amount of information in the minimum amount of space.
+Glances is an excellent htop alternative as it can adapt dynamically when displaying system information, depending on the terminal size.
+Remote monitoring can be done via terminal, Web interface, or API (XMLRPC and RESTful).
 Glances is written in Python and uses the psutil library to get information from your system.
 Stats can also be exported to external time/value databases.

 nmon – Nigel’s performance Monitor

 nmon is another htop alternative system administrator tool for server tuning, benchmarking, or viewing detailed system performance information.
 It outputs data in two ways.
 Either on the screen (command line) or after saving data to a comma-separated file for analysis and longer-term data capture.
 Honestly, one screenshot isn’t enough for nmon.
 Have a look at additional screenshots with explanations.

 Even more top and htop alternatives: net-tools, iptraf, collectl, dstat, iostat, sar, saidar, and vmstat.
 Are you looking for more insight and APM tools?
 Also, read my 50 Top Server Monitoring & Application Performance Monitoring (APM) Solutions post (includes free and paid solutions).

 Originally published: Jun 15th, 2017 | Last updated: Oct 3rd, 2022.

 Recently came across bpytop, which is now my monitor of choice across all platforms.

 It combines ease of use (once one understands the very simple shortcuts) with high information density in a single pane